1,000+ Opportunities

 ” Exhibition and documentation support Grant funding is available for the curation, preparation and traveling of exhibitions of works by established Oregon visual artists, as well as the production of catalogs and other materials.

 Specifically, grant funds may be used to underwrite an exhibition, including: Curatorial, registrar and installation services Funds may also be used to produce quality printed or electronic materials, including: Printing and distribution of work Applications for these grants are extended by invitation only.
-Please reach out via the contact form below if you’d like to be considered.
+Please reach out via the contact form below for more information.

-We support organizations with or without non-profit status, including artist-run spaces.
-Applications are made available each year in November, with selections announced in February.
+We support organizations with or without non-profit status, including artist-run spaces, through a partnership with Portland Institute for Contemporary Art (PICA).
+Applications are made available each year in the fall for the following year.
 “Weaving Data,” exhibition at Jordan Schnitzer Museum of Art at PSU, 2023.

 Courtesy JSMA at PSU.
 Photo: Mario Gallucci.
 “Midnight at High Noon,” an exhibition at Ditch Projects by Jessie Rose Valla, 2017.